spatie/menu/README.md

     });
 ```

-This will change the previous sort to the reverse order
+This will change the previous sort to the reverse order.

 ## Some Extra Treats for Laravel Apps